digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Onboarding the Kubernetes Instance for Management via Azure Arc

-1. On your virtual machine, open a **PowerShell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run `CreateServicePrincipal`.
+1. On your virtual machine, open an **Administrator PowerShell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run `CreateServicePrincipal`.
 The two parameters `subscriptionID` and `tenantID` can be retrieved from the Azure Portal.
 1. Run `notepad aksedge-config.json` and provide the following information:

     | Attribute | Description |